Philip Serkosky – A Deep, Rich Voice That Resonates.

 Some of my past clients.

 A national Commercial which aired on FOX NEWS.
-I have worked with NASCAR, LEGO, AARP, The MAYO CLINIC and I voiced a project for the Galveston County Texas Sheriff's Office using my Southern accent.
+I have worked with NASCAR, LEGO, AARP, LOWES HOME IMPROVEMENT, HARVEY WINDOWS AND DOORS, THE MAYO CLINIC, a number of video games and numerous commercials including a lot using different accents.

 Let’s work together to create something amazing!
 Hit that invite button or message me to get started.
 Your script deserves a voice that resonates—and I’m your guy!